JayceDevelops/Webkit-Template/README.md

 ---

 #### Step Three:
-In the root of the project so outside of src, create a file called webpack.config.js This is the config file webpack uses for its configuration
+In the root of the project so outside of src, create a file called webpack.config.js.
+This is the config file webpack uses for its configuration.
 ```batch
 touch webpack.config.js
 ```